 If you can afford and plan to use hotel accommodation, restaurant meals, and luggage carried then this route report is not for you.
 In our five Caminos between 2006 and 2015, we stayed in albergues, cooked our own or shared meals, and carried our own backpacks.
 Our last Camino we were 72 and 77 years old and it took us 44 days of walking compared with between 30 and 33 days earlier.

 Before we left we practiced walking with our hiking boots and packs at least 20km especially up and down hills.
 We picked September/October to be able to harvest most of our garden, though I believe April/May is also considered ideal.
 Summer is hot and busy and winter can mean snow on the mountains until March.

 Most albergues with kitchens do have equipment, except those in Galicia, so for cooking, we stop at local shops and markets to buy what we need.
 We carry a lightweight pot, Tupperware, zip locks, and cutlery for leftovers for lunch, and one year we brought instant coffee and spices from home.
 We always ask if anyone would like to share a communal meal unless there is one in the Albergue.
 We carry one liter bottles of water and keep them filled and a lightweight shopping bag.
-Lots of salads, fruit, fresh food when available, soup, pasta, and yogurt seem to fill the bill.
+Lots of salads, fruit, fresh food when available, soup, pasta, and yoghurt seem to fill the bill.
 Whenever we can we enjoy the local cheeses and sausage with fresh bread for our picnics.

 All our essentials go into zip locks in our neck pouches which we guard carefully: Pilgrim Passport, passport, tickets, and extra cash.